Mailer Box vs Corrugated Mailer: Which Format Fits Ecommerce

 Stack strength on a palletLower - the 4-flap closure compresses easier than an RSC topLower - similar caveat, both are mailer-grade not freight-grade

-Best forSubscription boxes, DTC apparel/beauty/gift, premium unboxing, anything InstagrammableLight parcel shipping where brand isn't the point - replenishment, accessories, B2B-style DTC
+Best forSubscription boxes, apparel, beauty, gift, and products where presentation mattersLight parcel shipping where brand presentation is secondary - replenishment, accessories, B2B-style DTC

-If none of those metrics matter for the SKU - say, a low-margin replenishment commodity - the corrugated mailer is the right call.
+If those details do not matter for the SKU - say, a low-margin replenishment item - a plain corrugated mailer is usually the better choice.

 Pack-station and operational differences